 - It is in the best interest of companies to create as few jobs as possible, and to make those jobs as bad as possible.
 Therefore it is in the best interest of companies to reduce benefits, lower wages, eliminate unions, etc.

 - As we wait for eventually to happen, everyone in the economy is suffering.
 For example, in the U.S. health care sector, the rules of capitalism are killing people.

 - As companies gain more wealth and power, they are able to take control of governments to reduce regulations and shut out competition (a well-known process called regulatory capture).

 Think about how idiotic and absurd this all sounds.
 It sounds idiotic and absurd because it is idiotic and absurd.

-In the next ten chapters we will look at the many of the different absurdities wired into capitalism.
-With all of them understood, it will be much easier to imagine and understand a new economy that replaces capitalism.
-The goal of the replacement is to eliminate all of capitalism’s absurdity so that every human on the planet has a chance to prosper, rather than to suffer on $10/day or less.
+In the next ten chapters we will look at many of the different absurdities wired into capitalism.
+With these absurdities understood, it will be much easier to imagine and understand a new economy that replaces capitalism.
+The goal of the replacement is to eliminate capitalism’s absurdity so that every human on the planet has a chance to prosper, rather than to suffer on $10/day or less.